 Honours thesis supervisions

-on John Gardner’s Grendel; on Malory and Arthurian romances; Harry Potter novels; Tolkien’s poetry; Tolkien’s fiction; Beowulf films; fan fiction and gender theory; Old English translation; Sir Gawain and the Green Knight; Julian of Norwich; Chaucer; Robin Hood
+on Old English translation; on John Gardner’s Grendel; on Malory and Arthurian romances; Harry Potter novels; Tolkien’s poetry; Tolkien’s fiction; Beowulf films; fan fiction and gender theory; Sir Gawain and the Green Knight; Julian of Norwich; Chaucer; Robin Hood

 Graduate level teaching

 English 5131.03A: The First Millennium, and Beyond